The Promise Account

 A more impactful cash management solution.

-The CNote Promise Account is a fully insured product that gives larger investors and institutions a single place to put their cash to work for positive social impact while achieving an attractive return.
-The Promise Account provides the flexibility of 90-day liquidity and the peace of mind that comes from FDIC and NCUA backing—plus the satisfaction of helping communities around the country thrive.
+The CNote Promise Account is a fully insured product that gives investors and institutions a single place to put their cash to work for positive social impact while generating a competitive return.
+The Promise Account provides flexible liquidity and the peace of mind that comes from FDIC and NCUA backing

 Account holders earn a competitive interest rate because we choose a basket of depository products across credit unions and CDFI banks optimized for returns.
 Note: The Promise Account currently requires a minimum deposit of $250,000.